What is controlled comforting?

 - Stay out of the bedroom and give your baby a chance to settle by herself.
 Your baby might grizzle as she starts to settle.
 Don’t go back to the bedroom if your baby is grizzling.

 - If your baby starts to cry, wait for a set amount of time before going back to your baby – for example, two minutes at first.

 - Leave your baby for a sequence of set time intervals – for example, 2, 4, 6, 8 and 10 minutes, or 5, 10 and 15 minutes.

 - If your baby is still upset after each time interval has passed, return briefly.
-Talk to your baby or pat him for one minute, or continue talking or patting until he’s quiet, depending on your preference.
-Try to soothe him without picking him up if you can.
+Talk to your baby or pat her for one minute, or continue talking or patting until she’s quiet, depending on your preference.
+Try to soothe her without picking her up if you can.

 - As soon as your baby is quiet (or after one minute) but before she’s asleep, leave the room again and wait for the next set time interval.

-- Continue until your baby falls asleep by himself.
+- Continue until your baby falls asleep by herself.

 If things haven’t improved after two weeks, talk to your GP or child and family health nurse.
 They’ll be able to help you develop a program tailored to the needs of your child.

 Important tips for controlled comforting

 These tips can help controlled comforting go well: